13th Annual O.S.C.A.R.S. ceremony celebrates achievements during 2013-14 school year

 Debuted each year at the OSCARS - the year-end highlight video provides a look back at all 26 varsity sports competed at the University of Notre Dame and is created in cooperation with the Student Welfare and Development Office and LeSea Broadcasting.

-SENIOR SEASON (2012-13): Appeared in 28 games, including 16 starts ... posted career-high marks in points (154/5.5 ppg.), rebounds (97/3.5 rpg.), blocked shots (26), assists (21) and steals (8) ... played a career-high 489 minutes (17.5 mpg.) ... received the team's most improved player award ... was 64-131 (.489) from the field and 26-35 (.743) from the free throw line ... scored in double-figures six times ... averaged 6.6 points and 4.1 rebounds in BIG EAST play ... started the final 16 games of the season ... first start of the campaign occurred in a 73-65 win at USF and he recorded 17 points, seven rebounds and two blocked shots in the contest ... he was 8-10 from the field against the Bulls ... in the following game, he scored 10 points and hauled down four boards in a career-high 33 minutes of action to help the Irish top Villanova, 65-60 ... was 5-7 from the field and finished with 11 points in a 71-54 setback at Providence ... produced a solid all-around performance in a 62-41 victory over Cincinnati as he deposited 12 points on 6-7 shooting from the floor, pulled down seven rebounds, dished out three assists along with two steals and one blocked shot ... scored a career-high 18 points and grabbed a career-best nine boards in a 69-61 triumph of Rutgers in the second round of the BIG EAST Championship ... made a career-high six free throws (on seven attempts) against the Scarlet Knights ... shared team-high honors in points with 14 in a 76-58 loss to Iowa State in the second round of the NCAA Championship ... was 4-4 from the charity stripe versus the Cyclones.
+SENIOR SEASON (2012-13): Appeared in 28 games, including 16 starts ... posted career-high marks in points (154/5.5 ppg.), rebounds (97/3.5 rpg.), blocked shots (26), assists (21) and steals (8) ... played a career-high 489 minutes (17.5 mpg.) ... received the team's most improved player award ... was 64-131 (.489) from the field and 26-35 (.743) from the free-throw line ... scored in double figures six times ... averaged 6.6 points and 4.1 rebounds in BIG EAST play ... started the final 16 games of the season ... first start of the campaign occurred in a 73-65 win at USF and he recorded 17 points, seven rebounds and two blocked shots ... was 8-10 from the field against the Bulls ... in the following game he scored 10 points and hauled down four boards in a career-high 33 minutes of action to help the Irish top Villanova, 65-60 ... was 5-7 from the field and finished with 11 points in a 71-54 setback at Providence ... produced a solid all-around performance in a 62-41 victory over Cincinnati as he deposited 12 points on 6-7 shooting from the floor, pulled down seven rebounds, dished out three assists along with two steals and one blocked shot ... scored a career-high 18 points and grabbed a career-best nine boards in a 69-61 triumph over Rutgers in the second round of the BIG EAST Championship ... made a career-high six free throws (on seven attempts) against the Scarlet Knights ... shared team-high honors in points with 14 in a 76-58 loss to Iowa State in the second round of the NCAA Championship ... was 4-4 from Returned for a fifth season in 2013-14 ... played in 99 career contests in an the charity stripe versus the Cyclones.

 JUNIOR SEASON (2011-12): Played in a career-high 30 games, including three starts ... notched 86 points (2.9 ppg.), 46 rebounds (1.5 rpg.), 14 assists, 15 blocked shots and seven steals ... totaled 266 minutes (8.9 mpg.) on the court ... made his first career start in the Maryland contest ... also earned starts against Maine and Dartmouth ... scored eight points, grabbed five rebounds and blocked three shots in 25 minutes of action in a 65-47 win over Dartmouth ... made four free throws (on four attempts) against the Big Green ... deposited nine points in a 106-65 besting of Sacred Heart ... played in 16 of the team's 18 regular-season BIG EAST contests ... grabbed six rebounds at St. John's ... tallied six points and three boards against Louisville in the semifinals of the BIG EAST Championship ... scored four points and had two assists against Xavier in the second round of the NCAA Championship ... also had two assists versus Sam Houston State, Maine and Sacred Heart.